zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_integration_guide.rst

 More information about the SSE-200_AWS platform can be found in:
 `SSE-200_AWS product page <https://aws.amazon.com/marketplace/pp/ARM-DesignStart-FPGA-on-Cloud-Cortex-M33-based-pla/B082DMMTLW>`__

+More information about the Corstone-300 FVPs can be found in:
+`Arm Ecosystem FVPs homepage <https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps>`__

 More information about the STM32L5xx platform can be found in:
 `STM32L5 series product page <https://www.st.com/content/st_com/en/products/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus/stm32-ultra-low-power-mcus/stm32l5-series.html>`__